 St. Mary's County Economic Development will provide a training session to JobSource partners on what they do and how the workforce system and Economic Development can work together.
 They also committed to assisting JobSource with identifying job-shadowing opportunities for jobseekers.
-In addition, St. Mary's County Economic Development has recommended that individuals wanting to start a business should initially meet with a counselor from the Small Business Resource Center that is co-located with the Department of Economic Development in p with supporting the growth of your business.
+In addition, St. Mary's County Economic Development has recommended that individuals wanting to start a business should initially meet with a counselor from the Small Business Resource Center that is co-located with the Department of Economic Development in Leonardtown.

-Leonardtown.
 Classroom space is available to the workforce system if needed at the Leonardtown Small Business Resource Center.